Funerals and reducing the spread of COVID-19

 MCB COVID-19 Response

-The Metropolitan Cemeteries Board (MCB) continues to follow advice provided by the Department of Health and is committed to providing a safe and healthy environment to all client families, employees and our communities.
+The Metropolitan Cemeteries Board (MCB) continues to follow the advice provided by the Department of Health and is committed to providing a safe and healthy environment to all client families, employees and our communities.

 Appropriate measures and protocols have been implemented and continue to be developed to manage this situation; we are monitoring developments closely.